jondwaite/jondwaite.github.io/content/post/2017-10-23-vcloud-director-extender-part-3-tenant-setup.md

 Of course if your provider has configured different ports for these components you will need to allow access to these instead of the defaults listed.

-In the next part of this series I&#8217;ll continue with configuring the customer environment to connect to a cloud provider CX environment and to migrate some VMs.
+In the next part of this series I'll continue with configuring the customer environment to connect to a cloud provider CX environment and to migrate some VMs.

 [Link back to Part 2][2] || [Link to Part 4][4]